runrightfast-archived/runrightfast-core/eclipse/README.txt

   - FindBugs
   - PMD

+Install the following Eclipse Plugins from the Eclipse Marketplace:
+- Markdown Editor
+- CodeNarc Eclipse

 Gradle Project Import Instructions
 ==================================
 After cloning the GIT repositories, perform a "Gradle Project" import into the workspace